Hypoelliptic entropy dissipation for stochastic differential equations: Introduction

 \section{Introduction}

 Consider an It\^o stochastic differential equation (SDE)

-where $X_t\in\mathbb{R}^{n+m}$ is a stochastic process with dimensions $m$, $n\in\mathbb{Z}_+$, $b\in\mathbb{R}^{n+m}$ is a smooth drift vector field, $a\in\mathbb{R}^{(n+m)\times n}$ is a smooth diffusion matrix, and $B_t$ is a standard Brownian motion in $\mathbb{R}^{n}$.
+where $X_t\in\mathbb{R}^{n+m}$ is a stochastic process with dimensions $n\in\mathbb{Z}_+$, {$m\in\mathbb{Z}_{\ge0}$}, $b\in \qi{C^{\infty}(\mathbb{R}^{n+m}; \mathbb{R}^{n+m}) }$ is a smooth drift vector field, $a\in \qi{C^{\infty}( \mathbb R^{n+m};\mathbb{R}^{(n+m)\times n}) }$ is a smooth diffusion matrix, and $B_t$ is a standard Brownian motion in $\mathbb{R}^{n}$.

-We study the long-time dynamical behaviors of SDE \eqref{a}.
+We study the long-time {dynamical behavior} of SDE \eqref{a}.
 How fast does the probability density function of SDE \eqref{a} converge to its invariant distribution?
-The convergence behavior of SDE \eqref{a} plays essential role in both theory and applications.
+The convergence behavior of SDE \eqref{a} plays an essential role in both theory and applications.
 Theoretically, it is a core problem in probability \cite{BE, Gross}, non-equilibrium dynamics \cite{C1, HairerMattingly, IOS2019, Nelson, Villani2006_hypocoercivity}, differential geometry \cite{FB, BaudoinGarofalo09} and ergodic theory \cite{BE2008, LY, MSH, Luc}.
 In applications, the convergence rate is useful for studying long-time molecular dynamics behaviors \cite{CCBJ, Leimuhler, Sachs}.
 Nowadays, the convergence rate is important in estimating the speed of Markov-Chain-Monte-Carlo methods (MCMC).
-This is an emerging issue in AI (artificial intelligence), and Bayesian sampling algorithms \cite{CCBJ, Duncan, LuWang, Sachs}.
+This is an emerging issue in artificial intelligence (AI), and Bayesian sampling algorithms \cite{LuWang, CCBJ, Duncan, Sachs}.

-In current studies, when the diffusion matrix $a$ is non-degenerate and the drift vector field $b$ is a gradient direction, SDE \eqref{a} is known as a reversible diffusion process.
-Its convergence rate has been studied.
+In \qi{the} current framework, when the diffusion matrix $a$ is non-degenerate, and the drift vector field $b$ is a gradient \qi{vector field}, SDE \eqref{a} is known as a reversible diffusion process.
+Its convergence rate has been studied \qi{by using various methods}.
 A typical way is the entropy method; see \cite{AMTU}.
-In the derivation of the entropy method, one crucial step is known as a Bakry-{\'E}mery Gamma calculus.
-Using it, one can derive the convergence rate of SDE \eqref{a} by Bochner's formula.
-However, Bochner's type formula often fails when matrix $a$ is a degenerate matrix.
-In other words, if SDE \eqref{a} is a degenerate diffusion process with a possible irreversible drift vector field, the existing entropy method (e.g., \cite{Villani2006_hypocoercivity}) can not be applied directly.
+In deriving the entropy method, a method is known as \qi{the} Bakry-{\'E}mery Gamma calculus. \qi{By applying this method}, one can derive the convergence rate of SDE \eqref{a} by \qi{using the} Bochner's formula.
+However, Bochner's type formula often fails when \qi{the diffusion} matrix $a$ is a degenerate matrix.
+In other words, if SDE \eqref{a} is a degenerate diffusion process with a possible irreversible drift vector field, the existing entropy method (e.g., \cite{Villani2006_hypocoercivity}) {may} not be applied directly.